35percent/11tystarter/src/posts/southwark-abandon-annual-affordable-housing-monitoring-reports.md

 Whatever the explanation, Southwark should not just rest on the Ombudsman’s decision ‘in our favour’ to deflect any criticism of the audit, when it is so clearly not achieving its purpose.
 The [second Ombudman’s decision](https://www.35percent.org/posts/ombudsman-rejects-affordable-housing-complaint-against-southwark/) was only concerned with the processs of the audit, not the outcomes.
 It is also worth noting that Southwark gave the Ombudsman an undertaking that there would be an annual audit, which it only partial fulfilled and now looks to be abandoning, leaving us further from a proper audit process than we were in 2016.

-^1   All screen shots of audit pages are from dates between 22 Mar and 25 Mar 2025; they may have since been varied.
+[^1]  All screen shots of audit pages are from dates between 22 Mar and 25 Mar 2025; they may have since been varied.

+[^2]  Southwark Plan 2022, P1 Social rented and intermediate housing, Fact box, Social housing and intermediate housing, pg 112

-^2   The s106, dated 9 Jan 2006, can be found via Southwark’s planning register, using ref 03/AP/1044 in the search box.
+[^3]   The s106, dated 9 Jan 2006, can be found via Southwark’s planning register, using ref 03/AP/1044 in the search box.
 It is also noteworthy that while Southerb Housing are letting units at London Affordable Rent, LAR is specifically excluded from the list of acceptable intermediate housing in the Southwark Plan 2022 and did not exist as an affordable housing category on 2009).

-^3   Click on < 1 of 3  > at bottom of webpage, to change pages.
+[^4]   Click on < 1 of 3  > at bottom of webpage, to change pages.